413x5/mx-wcc24-rs/game-interface-contract/README.md

 # Game Interface Contract

 A MultiversX smart contract that serves as a unified interface for interacting with the other game contracts.
-It manages resource deposits and provides simplified access to character and resource transformation operations.
-The purpose of this contract is to provide a single interface for players to interact with the game.
+It manages user resource token deposits (WOOD, FOOD, STONE, GOLD, ORE) and provides simplified access to character and resource operations.
+The purpose of this contract is to provide a single interface to interact with all the game contracts.

-It handles MultiESDT token transfers and BackTransfers from the other contracts.
+It handles [MultiESDTPayment](https://docs.multiversx.com/developers/transactions/tx-payment/#multi-esdt-payment) token transfers and tokens transfered back (BackTransfers) from the game contracts.

 ## Overview

-The contract implements a game interface system where players can:
+The contract implements a game interface where players can:

 - Deposit game resources (WOOD, FOOD, STONE, GOLD, ORE)
 - Use deposited resources to mint Citizens
 - Transform deposited STONE into ORE tokens
-- Manage character upgrades and transformations
+- Manage character upgrades and resources

 ## Contract Structure